GabrielReisR/shiny_corrs/README.md

-# shiny_corrs
-Shiny app to visualize correlations
+# Visualize correlations with Shiny